 Summer Session 2 – June – July

 Fall Semesters – September – December

 Financial Aid is available to students who qualify.
 In addition, the Westchester Community College Foundation offers $1 million in scholarships annually.
 Nearly one third of Westchester Community College students receive some form of financial aid.

 The Harold L. Drimmer Library / Learning Resource Center contains 198,000 volumes and 600 periodical titles, as well as more than 19 million searchable records and entries from 97 electronically-linked libraries.

 The Career & Transfer Center helps students assess career options, plan career and curriculum, take steps toward transfer to a four-year college, prepare for job interviews, and locate and obtain jobs before and after graduation.

 Virginia Marx Children’s Center at Westchester Community College (Valhalla campus) provides year-round, fully licensed and accredited care for children of students, faculty, staff and other working parents.
 Ages six weeks – five years.

 Intercollegiate teams for men are fielded in soccer, basketball, lacrosse, golf, and baseball.
 Women’s intercollegiate teams include tennis, volleyball, basketball, and softball.
 The Westchester Community College Fitness Center provides access to cardiovascular equipment, universal, nautilus, and light free weights, pool, and tennis courts.
 College athletics also include intramural sports.

-Valhalla (main campus); extension sites in New Rochelle, Mount Vernon, Yonkers, Shrub Oak, Mahopac, Ossining, Port Chester and Peekskill (Art Workshop) and White Plains (Art Workshop).
+Valhalla (main campus); extension sites in New Rochelle, Mount Vernon, Yonkers, Shrub Oak, Mahopac, Ossining, Port Chester and Peekskill (Center for the Digital Arts) and White Plains (Center for the Arts).